cakephp/docs/en/development/routing.rst

 .. note::

     Both named parameters and route elements share the same key-space.
-    Its best to avoid re-using a key for both a route element, and a named parameter.
+    It's best to avoid re-using a key for both a route element and a named parameter.

-Named parameters also support arrays both in generation of urls, and parsing of urls.
+Named parameters also support using arrays to generate and parse urls.
 The syntax works very similar to the array syntax used for GET parameters.
 When generating urls you can use the following syntax::